nhannguyen95/learning-notes/cloud/aws/networking-services.md

 Whenever you create a VPC, you get your own private network on AWS, private means you can use the address ranges such as `10.0.0.0/8`, `172.16.0.0/12` to design a network that isn’t necessary connected to the public internet.
 In the VPC, you can create subnets, route tables, NACLs, and gateways to the internet or a VPN endpoint.

 You have a default VPC in each AWS Region.
-It comes with a public subnet in each AZ, an internet gateway, and settings to enable DNS resolution (e.g. if a region has 5 AZs, it will have 5 public subnets associated with each of those AZs).
-Every default VPC in every region in every single AWS account has `172.31.0.0/16` CIDR block range.
+It comes with an internet gateway, and settings to enable DNS resolution (e.g. if a region has 5 AZs, it will have 5 public subnets associated with each of those AZs).

 VPC operates at Region level: it spans AZs in a single Region.